Find a Registered Dental Hygienist

 • In addition to the lungs, tuberculosis may affect any organ or tissue, including the lymph nodes, pleura, pericardium, kidneys, bones and joints, larynx, middle ear, intestines, peritoneum, eyes, brain, and spinal cord.
 Disseminated, or miliary, TB involves the whole body.

-• If not treated properly, active TB disease can be fatal.
+• If not treated properly, TB disease can be fatal.

-• Certain population groups in Canada have an increased risk of latent TB infection, including:
+• Certain population groups in Canada have an increased risk of TB infection and disease, including:

 • people who have come into close contact with individuals with known or suspected TB (e.g., family members or people sharing living spaces);

-• people with a history of active TB who received inadequate treatment;
+• people with a history of TB disease who received inadequate treatment;

-• people living in communities with high rates of latent TB infection or disease (e.g., some First Nations and Inuit communities and immigrant and refugee populations from endemic countries in Asia, Africa, Latin America, the Caribbean, Eastern Europe, and Russia);
+• people living in communities with high rates of TB infection or disease (e.g., many First Nations and Inuit communities and immigrant and refugee populations from endemic countries in Asia, Africa, Latin America, the Caribbean, Eastern Europe, and Russia);

 • the poor, especially the urban homeless;